Frequently Asked Questions¶

 Why do I see connection errors when requesting API keys at startup?¶

-As explained in our Privacy Policy, reverse geocoding and interactive world maps depend on retrieving the necessary information from external services.
-Please make sure that you allow requests to these API endpoints if you have a firewall installed, and verify that your Internet connection is working.
+Retrieving location data with reverse geocoding and loading the interactive world maps we provide requires a connection to external services.
+Please make sure that requests to these API endpoints are allowed if you have a firewall installed, and that your internet connection is working.

 Are the keys for using interactive world maps provided free of charge?¶